Science and Technology

 The advent of a new technology is generally cause for celebration.
 It can also bring about uncertainty and anxiety.
 At Meridian, we know that it is imperative to consider the legal, regulatory, trade, and consumer trust implications of a new technology or scientific method on the front end in order to avoid unwanted consequences later on.

-Our team has substantive knowledge of advanced agricultural technologies (i.e. gene editing and biotechnology), nanotechnology, advanced renewable energy technologies, and information technologies.
+Our team has substantive knowledge of advanced agricultural technologies (e.g. gene editing and biotechnology), nanotechnology, advanced renewable energy technologies, and information technologies.
 Within these topics, we focus on the implications of emerging areas of science and technology for society.
 We convene and facilitate collaborative discussions relating to productive and safe use, as well as appropriate regulation.
 These conversations also consider risks, opportunities, and perspectives from consumers and civil society: who will benefit from these technologies, and how?

 Brokering productive exchanges early in the rollout of a new technology is critical.
 In doing so, we work with a broad range of stakeholders: